DBernardes/AutoExp/How_to_create_a_script_file.md

-## Description of the pseudo-languge of the script files

 Using a single .txt file, it is possible to configure the AutoExp to execute a set of tasks related with the control of the four SPARC4 cameras.
 For this purpose, the AutoExp uses a pseudo-language.
 This pseudo-language, in turn, follows a set of strucutral rules and build-in tags, that allows the user to control the cameras temperature, as well as, the image acquisition.
-Following, is presented the explanaition to write a .txt file that the AutoExp can understand.
+Following, is presented a step-by-step explanaition to write a
+.txt file that the AutoExp can understand.

 First of all, each command should be followed by a carrier return.
 So, the sequence of commands